Towards AI Search Paradigm: Introduction

 \item \textbf{Master Agent.} \emph{Master} serves as the initial point of contact, responsible for analyzing the user’s query to assess its complexity and intent.
 Based on the nature and difficulty of the problem, \emph{Master} dynamically coordinates and assembles an appropriate team of subsequent agents.
 This is a unique feature of the proposed paradigm, compared to traditional IR systems, which incorporate static query understanding modules~\citep{xiong2024search}, and RAG systems, where initial query analysis typically leads to a fixed processing pipeline~\citep{ma2023query}.
 In addition, it continuously evaluates the performance of subordinate agents; in the event of task failures, \emph{Master} conducts reflective analysis and guides the team to re-plan and re-execute accordingly.

 \item \textbf{Planner Agent.} \emph{Planner} is only invoked for complex queries that require multi-step reasoning or information gathering.
-Given the user’s input query, it selects corresponding tools from a conceptualized Model-Context Protocol (MCP) Servers Platform~\citep{edwards2025mcp} to dynamically adjust LLMs' capability boundary. \emph{Planner} then decomposes the overarching query into a structured sequence of manageable sub-tasks, represented as a Directed Acyclic Graph (DAG).
+Given the user's input query, it selects appropriate tools from tool platforms—e.g., the conceptualized Model-Context Protocol (MCP) Servers Platform~\citep{edwards2025mcp}—to dynamically adjust the capability boundaries of the LLMs. \emph{Planner} then decomposes the overarching query into a structured sequence of manageable sub-tasks, represented as a Directed Acyclic Graph (DAG).
 This step involves strategic planning of how to approach the problem.
 While advanced RAG systems might perform query decomposition or multi-hop reasoning~\citep{ma2023query}, \emph{Planner}'s function of generating a comprehensive, explicit DAG of sub-tasks with interdependencies and potential tool bindings represents a more flexible and proactive planning capability than typically found in standard RAG systems~\citep{DBLP:conf/nips/LewisPPPKGKLYR020}.

 \item \textbf{Executor Agent.} \emph{Executor} is responsible for carrying out the simple query or the individual sub-tasks defined by \emph{Planner}.
-A crucial aspect of its role is the invocation of external tools, selected by \emph{Planner} from an MCP Servers Platform~\citep{edwards2025mcp}, to gather information or perform computations necessary for each sub-task.
+A crucial aspect of its role is the invocation of external tools, selected by \emph{Planner} from tool platforms (e.g. MCP), to gather information or perform computations necessary for each sub-task.
 It also evaluates the outcomes of these executions.
 Traditional IR systems execute internal algorithms, and while some RAG models can use tools, \emph{Executor}'s role in managing a diverse set of tools for DAG-derived sub-tasks, including outcome assessment and fallback mechanisms, suggests a more robust and orchestrated execution layer~\citep{quexploration}.

 \item \textbf{Writer Agent.} The final agent in the workflow, \emph{Writer}, synthesizes the information and results gathered from all completed sub-tasks.
 Its goal is to generate a coherent, contextually rich, and potentially multi-perspective response to the user's original query, including necessary filtering and disambiguation.
 While the generator component in RAG systems also synthesizes answers~\citep{DBLP:conf/nips/LewisPPPKGKLYR020}, \emph{Writer} in the AI search paradigm is envisioned to work with a more structured and diverse set of inputs from various planned sub-tasks, aiming for a more comprehensive and conversational synthesis than generation from a flat list of retrieved documents.